mattmo0re/Viveye./README.md

-# Viveye Vocal Studio
+# vocalstudio

-Viveye Vocal Studio is a focused audio production environment for artists who already have their beat.
+vocalstudio is a focused audio production environment for artists who already have their beat.
 Drag and drop your instrumental, capture pristine vocals, shape the performance with studio-grade effects, and master a final bounce ready for sharing.

 ## Features